Žandov: Etymology

-The original German name Sandau is a common German name, derived from 'sand' (with the same meaning in both German and English).
-The Czech name was created by transcription of the German one.
+The initial German name Sandau was derived from the German words Sand ('sand') and Aue ('meadow').
+The Czech name was derived from the German name.

 Geography

 Žandov is located about 10 km west of Česká Lípa and 25 km east of Ústí nad Labem.
 It lies in the Central Bohemian Uplands.
 The highest point is the hill Havraní vrch at 586 m above sea level.
 The Ploučnice River flows through the town.
 The entire municipal territory lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Žandov is from 1282.
-The longest and most important owners of Žandov were the Berka of Dubá family (before 1428) and the Wartenberg family (from 1428).
+The longest and most important owners of Žandov were the Berka of Dubá family (before 1428) and the Vartenberk family (from 1428).
 In the middle of the 15th century, the village was promoted to a town.
 From 1938 to 1945, it was annexed to Nazi Germany and administered as a part of the Reichsgau Sudetenland.
 After World War II, Žandov lost its status of a town, but regained it in 1998.